How much does it cost to put a dog or cat to sleep in the UK?

 Median £150 across 7 real prices

-Wisdom teeth are the trickiest to remove because they sit right at the back and often come through at an angle.
+Wisdom teeth are the trickiest teeth to remove because they sit right at the back of the mouth and often come through at an angle instead of straight up.

 Median £150 across 7 real prices